AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  func_name arg1 arg2 arg3  # will become $1 $2 $3

 Functions in BASH have ``return`` but it only returns the exit code.
+Useful in cases where you want to 'exit' the function and continue to the rest of the script.
-By default variables are in the global space, once chaged in the function is seen everywhere else. ``local`` can be used to localize the vars.
+By default functions' variables are in the global space, once chaged in the function is seen everywhere else. ``local`` can be used to localize the vars.
 Compare::

  var=2; f() { var=3; }; f; echo $var